SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 1. Open it and click the edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0">.
 2. Execute each cell one by one and you will have a registered device in {{< product-c8y-iot >}}.
 Upon successful execution, c8y_Flow measurements are sent to {{< product-c8y-iot >}} on behalf of the demo device.
 The measurements are simulated dynamically for the last days period and for every two hours (i.e. 12 observations per day).

-We use this data to generate a time series model and forecast the next day’s c8y_Flow values.
+We use this data to generate a time series model and forecast the next day's c8y_Flow values.
 Keep in mind that forecast intervals will match the observation intervals.
 This can be confirmed by checking the data points in the {{< product-c8y-iot >}} Cockpit application.

 <img src="/images/zementis/DemandForecasting/2ndNotebook.PNG" alt="Download" style="display:inline-block; margin:0">